 Answer choice (A), “Every naturalist working in the Yangtze river has searched for the Baiji exhaustively for years now,” becomes “Not Every naturalist working in the Yangtze river has searched for the Baiji exhaustively for years now.”
 Does that destroy the argument?
 Not at all.
 Who cares about these naturalists?
 All that matters is that the recent surveys would be enough to determine that there were Baiji there or not.
 This isn’t our answer.

 Answer choice (C), “The recent surveys checked the entirety of the Baiji’s historical range,” becomes “The recent surveys did not check the entirety of the Baiji’s historical range.”
-This is a tempting answer choice, because it looks damaging to the argument to say the scientists didn’t check everywhere.
+This is a tempting answer choice because it looks damaging to the argument that scientists didn’t check everywhere.
 Still, it doesn’t destroy the argument.
 They may not have looked at certain areas where Baiji used to live because it’s known absolutely that they can’t live in those parts now.
 Maybe there is a dam or something.
-If you can imagine any reason why the argument can survive without a premise, it’s not that right answer.
+If you can imagine any reason why the argument can survive without a premise, it’s not the right answer.

 Answer choice (D), “Baiji do not exist anywhere outside the Yangtze river system,” becomes, “Baiji exist outside of the Yangtze river system.
 BAM!
 The argument is completely destroyed.
-You can no longer conclude that Baiji are extinct on the basis of these surveys, because there are Baiji elsewhere that we haven’t looked at.
+You can no longer conclude that Baiji is extinct based on these surveys because there are Baiji elsewhere that we haven’t looked at.
 This is our answer.
 See how that worked?

 Answer choice (E), “There have been no recent reports of Baiji by local fisherman working on the Yangtze,” becomes “There have been recent reports of Baiji by local fisherman working on the Yangtze.”
 Again, it doesn’t destroy the argument.
 Maybe the local fisherman wouldn’t know a Baiji if came up and punched them in the face, so what they did or didn’t see doesn’t matter.